dhis2/cli-utils-codemods/docs/guides/listing_available_codemods.md

 * @dhis2/d2:31.1.0-change-imports.js
 ```

+Then `@dhis2/d2:31.1.0-change-imports.js` is a valid codemod specifier which
-Then `@dhis2/d2:31.1.0-change-imports.js` part can be copied and used:
+can be applied like this:

 ```
 d2-utils-codemods apply @dhis2/d2:31.1.0-change-imports.js